Our campuses are fully open for students and the general public.

 class schedules to see the credit courses offered for the upcoming term.

-Wednesday, Aug.
-18: Last day to register for Fall (for 16-week classes and the first eight-week session)
+- Wednesday, Jan.
+12: Last day to register for Spring (for 16-week classes and the first eight-week session)

 - Note: Registration for the second eight-week session continues until the class has met once.